 Regardless of your preference for colorimetric, fluorometric, or both, MBL has a product that can meet your needs.
 Below are just a few examples:

-Colorimetric Fluorimetric
+Colorimetric Fluorometric

 Contact Us!